TENNLab-UTK/fpga/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- [UTK TENNLab](https://neuromorphic.eecs.utk.edu) for the top-level API and funamental neromorphic processing behavior.
+- [UTK TENNLab](https://neuromorphic.eecs.utk.edu) researchers for the top-level API and funamental neromorphic processing behavior, including but not limited to:
     - Dr. James Plank
     - Dr. Catherine Schuman
     - Dr. Garrett Rose